Phuket Yacht Charter Guide

 From October 2016, to cope with increasing passenger numbers, the airport now has 2 terminals.
 The new Terminal 1 is for international flights, and the existing Terminal 2 is now used for domestic flights.
 For guests doing a Myanmar charter, there are 2 alternatives.
 Fly to Phuket and take a 4-hour minibus ride north and meet your yacht at the Myanmar border at Ranong-Kawthoung.
 Fly Bangkok to Ranong, on the Thai-Myanmar border

 The first thing to say is, this is the tropics!
 There are no 100% guarantees of the weather in any tropical destination, only average weather patterns over many years.
 You can get heavy rain showers in the dry season, and a week of glorious sunshine in the wet season!
 The weather is always warm, sometimes more humid than other times, with the rainfall patterns being the main weather variable.
 The hottest months are usually April/May, with the relatively cooler months being November to February.
-The dominant weather pattern around Phuket and the Andaman Sea destinations of Langkawi, Myanmar and the Andamani Islands, are the monsoon winds.
+The dominant weather pattern around Phuket and the Andaman Sea destinations of Langkawi, Myanmar and the Andaman Islands, are the monsoon winds.

 November to April - Northeast monsoon wind season

 Winds are coming from the northeast across the landmass of mainland Thailand, with most moisture being dumped on the mainland before reaching Phuket.
-This means below average rainfall.
-You often have long periods with no rainfall and constant sunshine during this period, and all the Andaman Sea sailing areas are open for business - from the last frontier adventure sailing of the Andaman Islands and Myanmar, to the Similan and Surin Islands north-west of Phuket, to the famous limestone scenery of Phang Nga Bay, the beaches of Krabi, Phi Phi and Ko Racha, and south to Ko Lipe and Langkawi.
+This means below-average rainfall.
+You often have long periods with no rainfall and constant sunshine during this period, and all the Andaman Sea sailing areas are open for business - from the last frontier adventure sailing of the Andaman Islands and Myanmar to the Similan and Surin Islands north-west of Phuket to the famous limestone scenery of Phang Nga Bay, the beaches of Krabi, Phi Phi and Ko Racha, and south to Ko Lipe and Langkawi.
 Weeks of fantastic cruising await you in the tropical sunshine.

 May to October - Southwest monsoon wind season

 Winds are coming from the southwest and picking up moisture as they cross the Indian Ocean towards Phuket.
 Typical weather during this period is sunny and clear in the mornings and early afternoon, with short rain showers late afternoon and evening.
-To the east and northeast of Phuket, amongst the glorious limestone scenery of Phang Nga Bay, Phuket Island to the west and mainland Thailand to the east provide protection from the winds from both directions.
+To the east and northeast of Phuket, amongst the glorious limestone scenery of Phang Nga Bay, Phuket Island to the west and mainland Thailand to the east protect from the winds from both directions.
 This means genuine all year round sailing possibilities.
 As you go further south and southeast of the main island of Phuket towards Phi Phi and down to Langkawi, this is a little more exposed.
 Therefore, sailing south and southeast will depend a lot on local weather conditions at the time.

 The sailing areas to the west and northwest of Phuket, notably the Similan Islands, the Surin Islands, and Myanmar have no protection from the southwest monsoon winds, and those sailing areas are closed from May to October.